Why Carbon Accounting is Important for Businesses

-Carbon accounting, also known as Greenhouse Gas (GHG) accounting, refers to the process of quantifying the amount of carbon dioxide and other greenhouse gases that a company or country emits as part of its business operations.
+Carbon accounting, or Greenhouse Gas (GHG) accounting, refers to the process of quantifying the amount of carbon dioxide and other greenhouse gases that commercial or national institutions emit as part of their operations.

-Carbon accounting assists companies in understanding their impact on global warming and climate change as well as assisting them in setting goals to reduce emissions.
-In other words, it encourages climate action, corporate sustainability and moving towards net-zero emissions.
-Additionally, carbon accounting helps to plan the emission reduction strategy as it becomes easy to identify which areas of a business’ operations are a source of emissions.
+Carbon accounting assists companies in understanding their impact on global warming and climate change, as well as assisting them in setting goals to reduce emissions.
+This encourages climate action and corporate sustainability in meeting their net-zero emission targets.
+Additionally, carbon accounting helps in planning an emission reduction strategy by making clear which areas of a business’ operations are the primary sources of emissions.

 What is Enterprise Carbon Accounting (ECA)?

-Enterprise Carbon Accounting or Corporate Carbon Footprint is a quick and cost-effective approach to helping businesses gather, summarize and report enterprise and supply chain greenhouse gas inventories.
-Greenhouse gas inventories are lists of emission sources, as well as the associated emission, which are quantified using standardized methods.
-Carbon accounting and monitoring will generate different results for each business.
+Enterprise Carbon Accounting, or Corporate Carbon Footprint, is a quick and cost-effective approach to help businesses gather, summarize and report enterprise and supply chain greenhouse gas inventories.
+Greenhouse gas inventories are lists of emissions and their sources, which are quantified using standardized methods.
+Carbon accounting and monitoring will yield different results for each business.

 - Comprehensive: Incorporates scope 1, 2, and 3 emissions.